SeratoSD/nestjs-typescript-starter-epfrwv/README.md

 Database in 3NF as follows:
 For each table, transitive dependency was removed, so none non-prime attribute is dependent on another non-prime attribute.
+The system is able to scale easily, just addind new roles and/or permissions to the correspondent tables and relate them with desired users.

 ![Database Schema](schema.png)